wp-plugins/subheading/readme.txt

 2. Settings are managed via the Settings > Reading page.

 == Changelog ==

+= 1.7.1 =
+* Added new `subheading` filter to allow output to be manipulated.
+* Modified upgrade process to resolve some upgrade issues.
+* Added some basic inline documentation to the main plugin file.

 = 1.7 =
 * Replaced WP_PLUGIN_URL with plugins_url function call.